So you want to install a reclaimed wood ceiling in your home? Today we’re breaking down how to install a reclaimed wood ceiling in five easy steps!

-These are just a few places, but really anywhere that you can find wood planks, beams, or panels is an option to get reclaimed wood.
-Don’t be afraid to look in unexpected places, and remember that you can also cut it to fit your intended use.
+These are just a few places, but anywhere you can find wood planks, beams, or panels is an option to get reclaimed wood.
+Don’t be afraid to look in unexpected places; remember that you can also cut it to fit your intended use.

 - Remove any nails or metal that is in the wood.
-If you’re working with large beams, you may want to consider using a metal detector to ensure that you get everything out.
+If you’re working with large beams, you may consider using a metal detector to ensure you get everything out.